What is a supermoon? We agree it’s catchy—and anything that encourages us to explore the night sky is positive—but also let’s get our facts right.

-The term “Supermoon” did not even exist until someone concocted it recently.
+The term “supermoon” is not an astronomical term.
+In fact, it did not even exist until someone concocted it recently.

-- Then, it started to mean the closest two or three Moons each year.
+- It has also meant the closest of two or three Moons each year.

 - More recently, I saw an article quoting, ”4 to 6 supermoons each year.”
 It was accompanied by a photo of a giant red Moon; they were obviously confused between a totally eclipsed Moon and a merely close Moon.
 Additionally, they explained that a supermoon “looks 14% larger than normal.”

 No, no, and no. Let’s put this to rest.
-This will also explain why we don’t use the term “Supermoon” in our astronomy pages in the annual Old Farmer’s Almanac.
+This will also explain why we have not historically used the term “supermoon” in our astronomy calendar in the annual Old Farmer’s Almanac.

 The Moon has an oval or elliptical orbit, not a round one, which means that every night it’s either a bit closer or farther from the Earth than it was the night before.